PudgyPoppins/caps/README.md

 	* Nonprofit representatives can also add a log for a user without an event
 	* Users can add their own logs.
 They can select a nonprofit that's already added or write in their own.
 They can write in their hours, too.

+	* Should logs show up on user calendars as events?

 * ## Getting ready for launch:
 	* css top to bottom
 	* will need to override most forms, make them look nice and pretty